joelmccoy/pyiamanalyzer/README.md

 - [License](#license)

 ## Description
-Secure your AWS infrastructure effortlessly with pyiamanalyzer – a Python package designed for streamlined IAM security.
+Secure your AWS infrastructure effortlessly with pyiamanalyzer – a toolkit designed for streamlined IAM security.
 Seamlessly deploy and manage infrastructure while receiving real-time alerts on IAM risks generated from AWS IAM Access Analyzer.
 Safeguard your AWS environment with automated security checks and proactive risk mitigation.

 Key Features: